opencog/atomspace/opencog/matrix/README.md

 -----------
 If one has a collection of things that can be vectors in two different ways, then the direct sum can be used to create a single vector out of the two.
-It can be thought of as a concatentation of the two vectors, appending one to the other to create a single vector.
+It can be thought of as a concatenation of the two vectors, appending one to the other to create a single vector.

 For example, a word "foo" can be associated with a vector of disjuncts.